Is your broker churning your account?

 Courts have also found that in retail securities accounts, for a conservative investor, an annualized turnover rate of two is suggestive, of four is presumptive, and, of six or more, is conclusive of excessive trading.
 See, e.g. 68 N.C.L.
 Rev. 327, 339-40 (1990), noting the “six” rule and the “2-4-6? rule.

 In 2012, over 4,000 arbitration cases were filed with FINRA.
 Of the 4,000 cases filed, approximately 5% involved churning.
 Excessive trading or churning claims often increase when the market is flat or moving up (since clients are more willing to allow their advisor to trade in these types of markets).

-If you believe that you have been the victim of churning or excessive trading, please call the securities attorneys of The White Law Group 888-637-5510 for a free consultation.
+If you believe that you have been the victim of churning or excessive trading, you may have recovery options.
+Please call the securities attorneys of The White Law Group 888-637-5510 for a free consultation.